Samuel C. Dobbs Professor of Anthropology

 Emory University, Atlanta

 My research combines cultural and political economic analysis across a range of developing countries, and comparatively.
-In today’s world, as also historically, culture relates integrally to formations of social inequality and political control or domination.
-Across various geographic and temporal scales, I am concerned with the critical and comparative theorization of social and cultural change, including in relation to imposed disempowerment, civil strife, and endogenously or internally generated inequality.
+In today’s world, as also historically, culture relates integrally to formations of social inequality and political influence, and to dynamics of subjective engagement, projection, and/or internalization.
+Across various geographic and temporal scales, I am hence concerned with the critical and comparative theorization of social, cultural, and subjective change.
 My publications have addressed issues of modernity and marginality, social and critical theory, politics and violence, projective states of consciousness, and gender and sexuality.

-My eight books include The Gebusi: Lives Transformed in a Rainforest World (Waveland Press, 4th edition, 2016); Mongolians After Socialism: Politics, Economics, Religion (Admon Press, 2012); Critically Modern: Alternatives, Alterities, Anthropologies (Edited, Indiana University Press, 2002); Exchanging the Past (University of Chicago Press, 2002); and Genealogies for the Present in Cultural Anthropology (Routledge Press, 1996).
+My nine books and edited collections include Good Life in Dark Times?: Melanesian Interventions in Dark Anthropology / Anthropology of the Good (Edited special issue, The Australian Journal of Anthropology 30, 2019); The Gebusi: Lives Transformed in a Rainforest World (Waveland Press, 4th edition, 2016); Mongolians After Socialism: Politics, Economics, Religion (Admon Press, 2012); Critically Modern: Alternatives, Alterities, Anthropologies (Edited, Indiana University Press, 2002); Exchanging the Past (University of Chicago Press, 2002); and Genealogies for the Present in Cultural Anthropology (Routledge Press, 1996).

 Contact information for Bruce Knauft:

 Atlanta, GA 30322; USA